 Bord na Móna is proposing to develop a wind farm on Littleton Bog located in County Tipperary.
 The proposed development will be known as Littleton Wind Farm.

 To view the Project Information Booklet, please click here.

 The proposed turbines will have an overall blade tip height of up to 200 metres.

 The turbine layout has been designed with a minimum setback distance of 4 times the tip height (800 metres) to the nearest house.

-It is envisaged that a planning application will be lodged in Autumn 2022 for the proposed development.
+It is envisaged that a planning application will be lodged in 2024 for the proposed development.
 It is intended to submit the planning permission application directly to An Bord Pleanála, under the provisions of the Planning and Development (Strategic Infrastructure) Act 2006.
 An initial approach is therefore being made to An Bord Pleanála seeking a determination in relation to the Strategic Infrastructure Development (SID) status, or otherwise, of the proposed wind farm development.